stewartsmith/drizzle/docs/functions/string/modification.rst

 TRIM()
 ------

-Remove leading and trailing spaces
+The TRIM function remove specified prefixes or suffixes from a string (typically leading and trailing spaces), and returns the resulting string.
+If none of the specifiers BOTH, LEADING, or TRAILING is given, BOTH is assumed.

+Syntax:

+TRIM([{BOTH | LEADING | TRAILING} [remstr] FROM] str), TRIM([remstr FROM] str)

+[remstr] is optional (if it's not specified, spaces are removed).

 LTRIM()
 -------

-Remove leading spaces
+This version of the TRIM function removes leading spaces from the beginning of a string.

 RTRIM()
 -------

-Remove trailing spaces
+This version of the TRIM function removes trailing spaces from the end of a function.